Imacharia/-wataalam-analytics--kings-developers-project/README.md

 ### Baseline Model results
-Looking at our summary above, our regression line is 𝑃𝑟𝑖𝑐𝑒= 33,399 + 239 * sqft_living
+Looking at our summary above, our regression line is 𝑃𝑟𝑖𝑐𝑒= 35,826 + 238 * sqft_living

 We can make the following observations from the results:

-*The model is statistically significant with a p-value below 0.05.
+* The model is statistically significant with a p-value below 0.05.
-*The model explains 40.1% of the variance in price, as indicated by the adjusted R-squared value.
+* The model explains 40.1% of the variance in price, as indicated by the adjusted R-squared value.
-*Both the intercept (const) and the slope (sqft_living) coefficients are statistically significant with t-statistic p- values well below 0.05.
+* Both the intercept (const) and the slope (sqft_living) coefficients are statistically significant with t-statistic p- values well below 0.05.
-*For a house with a living space of 1000 square feet, we would expect the price to be about $272399.
+* For a house with a living space of 1000 square feet, we would expect the price to be about $273,826.
-*Generally speaking, as the living space of the house increases, so does the price of the house.
+* Generally speaking, as the living space of the house increases, so does the price of the house.

 ### Baseline Model visualization